Obama’s Post-White House Vacation Delayed By Stormy Weather

-The Obamas post-White House vacation was delayed by stormy weather making it difficult for their military plane to land.
+The Obamas post-White House vacation was delayed by stormy weather, making it difficult for their military plane to land.
 The usually sunny weather of Southern California was all doom and gloom as heavy rains and strong winds forced the plane to circle the Palm Springs International Airport.
 It was finally diverted to the Riverside’s March Air Reserve Base, which is 50 miles west of their Palm Springs vacation destination.

 Fans Disappointed At Not Seeing The Former First Family

-Fans had been waiting all day at the airport, hoping that they could see the former President and his family.
+Fans had been waiting all day at the airport, hoping that they could see the former president and his family.
 The crowd, touting umbrellas and raincoats, had braved rainy weather in order to see the Obama family as they started their lives as ordinary private citizens post-presidency.

 Speaking about Obama’s term as president, 23-year-old Ashley Farb said, “It’s the end of a truly historic presidency.
 Even though he’s not in office, he’s still my president.”